 “I’m a waiter, my job is to listen when everyone else stops.
 This is your last chance.”

 He held out his hand.
 I placed mine in his.
 We slid through side streets and avoided being noticed like fugitives.
 He moved like an animal; precise and soundless.
 Maybe he was a secret agent.
 Maybe he had been watching me my entire life, waiting for the right opportunity to take me away.
 I smiled to myself wondering what kind of agent I would be.
 I could be just like Scarlett Johanssen in the Avengers.
 He was probably Iron Man.
 His intensity suggested a kind of brilliance.
 He was lean, but not bulky like Chris Hemsworth.
 Definitely Iron Man.
 We were going to his expensive tower.
 He had disguised himself as a commoner so no one would identify him.
 We walked faster.
-He looked over his shoulder as I trailed slightly behind, lost in my day dream, and smiled.
+He looked over his shoulder as I trailed slightly behind, lost in my day dream.
 We turned a corner and before I collected my sense of direction, he had me pinned against a wall.
 My heart flew into my throat.

 “Do you know who I am?” he prodded smoothly.